degencap777/airSpyhfFmradion/README.md

 # airspyhf-fmradion

+*This repository is archived.* See [airspy-fmradion](https://github.com/jj1bdx/airspy-fmradion) for the further development.

 * Version v0.1.2, 10-MAR-2019
 * Software decoder for FM broadcast radio with AirSpy
 * For MacOS and Linux